Anarchist Foundations Overview:

 (This work introduces a new method for measuring and comparing hierarchies, offering a clear, mathematical approach that works across different fields and sizes of hierarchies)

-Economic literature - reading list
+Economic literature - Reading list

 Anti-Capitalist